Open Bible Data Home About News OET Key

 a time of war and a time of peace.

-12I know that there is no good for them except to rejoice and to do good during his life 13and every person who will eat and drink and see good in all of his toil—it is a gift of God.
+10I saw the business that God gives to the sons of humanity to be busy with it.
+11He makes everything beautiful in its time.
+Also, he gives perperuity in their heart, yet so that humanity cannot find the work that the God does from beginning to end.
+12I know that there is no good for them except to rejoice and to do good during his life, 13and every person who eats and drinks and sees good in all of his toil—it is a gift of God.
 14I know that everything that God does, it will be enduring.
-To it there is nothing to add, and from it there is nothing to take, and God has acted so that they might fear from before his face.
+To it, there is nothing to add, and from it, there is nothing to remove.
+And God acts so that they fear from before his face.

-15Whatever that is, already it was
+15Whatever that is, already it was,

 and that which is to be, already it is.

-And God will seek what is pursued.
+And the God seeks that which is pursued.

-16And again I saw under the sun at the place of judgment, there was wickedness, and at the place of righteousness, there was wickedness.
-17I said, I in my heart, “The righteous and the wicked God will judge, because a time exists for every matter and on account of every deed there.”
-18I said, I in my heart, “Concerning the sons of humanity, God is to test them that they might see that they are animals, they themselves.”
-19Because the happening of the sons of humanity and the happening of the animal—there is one happening for them.
-As the death of this one, so the death of this one.
-And there is one spirit for them both, but an advantage of humanity over the animal, there is none, for everything is vapor.
+16But again I saw under the sun: The place of justice—there was wickedness; and the place of equity—there was wickedness!
+17I spoke, I with my heart: “The equitable and the wicked the God will judge, because a time exists for every matter and on account of every deed there.”
+18I spoke, I with my heart, “For the sake of the sons of humanity, the God is to test them to see that they are animals, they themselves.”
+19For the happening of the sons of humanity and the happening of the animal—and one happening is for them.
+As the death of this one, so the death of this one, and one spirit exists for both.
+But an advantage of humanity over the animal, there is none, for everything is vapor.
 20Both are going to one place.
 Both are from the dust, and both return to the dust.
-21Who knows that the spirit of the sons of humanity, it is the one going up, upwards, and the spirit of the animal, it is the one going down, downwards to the earth?
-22And I saw that there is nothing better than that humanity will rejoice in his works, for it is his portion.
+21Who knows?
+The spirit of the sons of humanity, it is the one going up, upwards, and the spirit of the animal, it is the one going down, downwards to the earth.
+22So, I saw that there is nothing better than that humanity should rejoice in his works, for it is his portion.
 For who will bring him to look at what that will be after him?

 5The fool is folding his hands